openenergymonitor/emon32-fw/docs/install.md

-# emonPi3 and emonTx6 Install Guide
+# emonPi3 and emonTx6 Installation Guide

 The following guide covers installation of the [emonPi3 and emonTx6 6x input energy monitor](overview.md).